 In addition to studies that found dangers, GSK submitted its own analysis to the U.S. Food and Drug Administration in August 2006 showing Avandia caused a 31 percent increased risk of heart attack, according to a lawsuit.

-In 2006, GSK officials acknowledged they had known of the drug’s potential heart attack risk since at least 2005.
+In 2006, company officials acknowledged they had known of the drug’s potential heart-attack risk since at least 2005.
 But according to the New York Times, documents showed the company had data suggesting Avandia’s extensive heart problems almost as soon as the drug hit the market in 1999.
 The company, however, went to great lengths to keep those risks from the public, according to lawsuits.

-A class-action lawsuit brought in May 2007 became the first Avandia case against GSK.
+A class-action lawsuit brought in May 2007 became the first Avandia case against the company.

 Puerto Rico resident Celenio Cruz-Santana filed the class-action lawsuit against GSK.
 Several months later, a judicial panel transferred the case to Pennsylvania, along with other federal cases involving Avandia.

-In 2009, U.S. District Judge Cynthia M. Rufe granted a motion from GSK to dismiss the lawsuit because Cruz-Santana had failed to file paperwork, specifically a plaintiff fact sheet.
+In 2009, U.S. District Judge Cynthia M. Rufe granted a motion from the company to dismiss the lawsuit because Cruz-Santana had failed to file paperwork, specifically a plaintiff fact sheet.

 At one point, people had Avandia claims in federal courts around the country.
 The Judicial Panel on Multidistrict Litigation centralized the federal Avandia cases in the Eastern District of Pennsylvania on Oct.
-16, 2007, in MDL No. 1871.
-At its peak, the Avandia MDL included 5,297 cases.
+16, 2007 in MDL No. 1871.
+The Avandia MDL included 5,299 total actions.

 In November 2011, the federal judge presiding over the Avandia MDL appointed a mediator to help resolve pending MDL cases via settlements, while proceeding with litigation on others.

 More than 5,290 cases that were part of the MDL have been resolved.
-One lawsuit was still pending in the MDL as of August 2018.
+Only one lawsuit was still pending in the MDL as of September 2018.

-In January 2011, GSK announced it was setting aside $3.4 billion to pay for future Avandia litigation and settlement costs.
+In January 2011, the company said it was setting aside $3.4 billion to pay for future Avandia litigation and settlement costs.

 Please seek the advice of a medical professional before making health care decisions.